AI Video Caption Generator: Create Captions Online for Free

 Review text, adjust timing, or translate captions into other languages as needed.

-Download your captioned video or subtitle files and publish your video content across platforms straightaway.
+Download your captioned video or subtitle files and publish your video content across platforms instantly.

 An AI video caption generator uses AI to convert spoken audio into timed captions automatically.
-It removes the need for manual transcription and synchronising.
+It removes the need for manual transcription and syncing.

 Accuracy is high when audio is clear.
-HeyGen’s AI is designed to recognise accents and natural speech patterns, reducing correction time.
+HeyGen’s AI is designed to recognize accents and natural speech patterns, reducing correction time.

 Yes.
 Captions are fully editable so you can adjust wording, timing, or formatting before exporting your video content.